 The distribution used in system-managed sharding is intended to eliminate hot spots and provide uniform performance across shards.
-Oracle Sharding automatically maintains the balanced distribution of chunks when shards are added to or removed from a sharded database.
+Oracle Globally Distributed Database automatically maintains the balanced distribution of chunks when shards are added to or removed from a sharded database.

 Consistent hash is a partitioning strategy commonly used in scalable distributed systems.
 It is different from traditional hash partitioning.
-With traditional hashing, the bucket number is calculated as $\mathtt{HF}(\texttt{key})$ % \mathtt{N} where HF is a hash function and N is the number of buckets.
-This approach works fine if N is constant, but requires reshuffling of all data when N changes.
+With traditional hashing, the bucket number is calculated as $\mathtt{HF}(\mathtt{key})$ % \mathtt{N} where HF is a hash function and \mathtt{N} is the number of buckets.
+This approach works fine if \mathtt{N} is constant, but requires reshuffling of all data when \mathtt{N} changes.